|Welcome to the Infamous Blue Room Crossword page, the only collection

 a pencil for a bit!

 What's all this about solutions and Godlings?
-Once in a while, a new
+When I post a new puzzle,

-one to do so is enshrined on the Grand List of Blue
+were enshrined in the Grand List of Blue Room Crossword

-Room Crossword Puzzle Godlings Worthy Of Cash and Sexual Favors.
-Keep
+Puzzle Godlings Worthy Of Cash and Sexual Favors.
+I no longer